ansonjaison/anson-drive/README.md

    ```

 3. **Make Changes**:
-   - Follow the coding style in `script.js` and `style.css`. 📝
+   - Follow the coding style in `script.js`, `featured.js`, and `style.css`. 📝
    - Ensure responsiveness and test across browsers. 🖥️

 4. **Test Locally**:
    - Verify functionality using a local server. ✅
-   - Check `admin.html` for metadata generation. 🛠️
+   - Check `admin.html` for metadata generation and `featured.html` for featured file display. 🛠️

 5. **Submit a Pull Request**:
    - Push your changes and create a PR with a clear description of the changes. 📬